-In fiscal year 2022, administrative fees totaled \$68,000, an increase of \$36,000 from fiscal year 2021.
-Administrative fees in fiscal year 2021 increased \$9,000 from fiscal year 2020.
+In fiscal year 2023, administrative fees totaled \$86,000, an increase of \$18,000 from fiscal year 2022.
+Administrative fees in fiscal year 2022 increased \$36,000 from fiscal year 2021.
+The increase in administrative fees between fiscal years 2023 and 2022 is due to the Missouri Department of Transportation (MoDOT) implementing a portion of the Missouri Highways and Transportation Commission market plan to pay employees closer to market and cost of living adjustments recommended and approved by the Governor and General Assembly.
+Since the MTFC reimburses MoDOT for services rendered by staff, higher salaries result in higher direct fees.
 The increase in administrative fees between fiscal years 2022 and 2021 is due to the implementation of a compensation plan approved by the MTFC which provides staff completing MTFC work an additional \$2,400 each year.
-The increase in administrative fees between fiscal years 2021 and 2020 is due to turnover in staff and higher paid employees completing the work.
-The other operating expenses stayed essentially the same for fiscal years 2022, 2021 and 2020.
+The other operating expenses stayed essentially the same for fiscal years 2023, 2022 and 2021.